Margaret Burke Wildlife Management Area

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

-Margaret Burke Wildlife Management Area (WMA) consists of 245 acres of mostly upland habitat in Albany County and is bisected by Pleasant Valley Road.
+Margaret Burke Wildlife Management Area (WMA) - The primary purposes of the Margaret Burke WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This WMA consists of 245 acres of mostly upland habitat in Albany County and is bisected by Pleasant Valley Road.
 The land was donated to DEC in 1958.
 The site is on the Helderberg Escarpment and exhibits karst geology, with very thin soils and numerous rock outcrops displaying interesting cracks and fissures.
 Margaret Burke WMA is included within the Helderberg Bird Conservation Area, providing a variety of bird species to enjoy, including American woodcock, ruffed grouse, brown thrasher, eastern towhee, and several forest warblers and other songbirds.
 Numerous habitat types can be found on the WMA on both sides of Pleasant Valley Road.
 Habitat east of the road consists primarily of mature mixed forest.
 Habitat west of the road is the former property of Burke farms and contains fields, shrubby areas, orchards, conifer plantations, and natural woodlands.
 One small area of shrub wetland exists along the western edge of the property.
 The variety of habitats offers ample opportunities to see a diversity of wildlife.

-Margaret Burke WMA is a designated pheasant release site during the small game hunting season.
+Margaret Burke Wildlife Management Area is located in Wildlife Management Unit 4H.
+This WMA is a designated pheasant release site during the small game hunting season.
 (View hunting seasons and trapping seasons)

 - American woodcock